 PIP isn't based on your national insurance contributions and isn't means tested, which means it doesn't matter how much income or savings you have.
 PIP is payable if you are in or out of work.

-PIP has two parts, Daily Living component and Mobility component, for each component there are a list of activities.
+PIP has 2 parts - Daily Living component and Mobility component.
+For each component there are a list of activities.

 To qualify for either component, unless terminally ill, you must:

 - Have a physical or mental health condition and require help with Daily Living or Mobility needs as above

 - be aged between 16 – 64